mySoftPlace/david-order-book-management/README.md

  # To test this application :

-	1) Right click on the project CanooApp and then:
+	1) Right click on the project OrderBookApp and then:
 	 	Run As --> Maven clean
 	 	Run As --> Maven install